Get started by searching below:

 How long does it take to get a settlement from a nursing home?

+Some nursing home cases settle in a few months, but more complex situations can take a year or longer.
 The timeline for nursing home settlements typically depends on the strength of the case and the negotiation process.

 Some lawsuits may reach settlements right before or even during a trial.
 As your lawsuit progresses, your lawyer will let you know if and when to expect a nursing home settlement.

 What is the average settlement for nursing home neglect?